agoniko/Path-Finding-Reinforcement-Learning/README.md

 - **A* Search Algorithm:** The classic A* algorithm, known for its efficiency and optimality, has been implemented to solve mazes.
 It cleverly combines heuristic estimation and intelligent search to find the shortest path from start to goal.

+## Results
+Even if they often make different paths, if trained enough, the RL and A* agents complete the maze with the same number of steps

 ## Getting Started

 ### Installation